-There are no negative environmental impacts resulting from the proposed project activity.

-Beyond the principal benefit of mitigating GHG emissions (the primary focus of the proposed project), the proposed activities will also result in positive environmental co-benefits.
+There are no negative environmental impacts resulting from the proposed project activities.
+Beyond the principal benefit of mitigating GHG emissions (the primary focus of the proposed projects), the proposed activities will also result in positive environmental co-benefits.
 They include:

-- Reducing atmospheric emissions of Volatile Organics Compounds (VOCs) that cause odour, - Reducing the risk of releasing disease-transmitting vectors and airborne pathogens.
+- Reducing atmospheric emissions of Volatile Organics Compounds (VOCs) that cause odour, - Reducing the risk (of release) of disease-transmitting vectors and airborne pathogens.